 How to take an Epsom salt bath:

-Dissolve two cups of Epsom Salts in a standard size bath with warm (not too hot) water.
+Dissolve 1 or 2 cups of Epsom Salts in a standard size bath with warm (not too hot) water.
 Soak 2-3 times a week for at least 15 minutes and up to 20-30 minutes.
 Don’t use soap in the bath and, rather than rinsing off, let the Epsom salt dry and stay on the skin for maximum absorption.